Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 *Text* objects are exactly what they sound like: they contain some text.
-They share the same object type as curves and surfaces, as modern fonts (OpenType, TrueType, etc.) are vectorial, made of curves (generally Béziers).
+They share the same object type as curves and surfaces, as modern fonts (OpenType, TrueType, etc.) are vectorial, made oF-Curves (generally Béziers).

 Blender uses a "Font System" to manage mapping "letter codes --> objects representing them in 3D views".
 This implies that not only does the font system have its own *built-in* font,